 Your buyer has a problem or wants to accomplish something.
 So your buyer sets out on a quest to get this done.
 This is the incident of your story.

 Finally, your buyer needs to make a big decision and is feeling stuck.
 Your buyer may be frantically looking for solutions and needs to choose between your offering and another one, or maybe do nothing at all.
+Your buyer has met you, a Guide offering a Golden Ticket, but needs to decide which path to take.
 This is the crisis.

 Now, your buyer needs to take action to resolve the conflict.
 Your content can encourage the buyer to take action – to make those tough decisions about her future.
 Can you fix your buyer’s problem or help your buyer reach his goal?
 It’s absolutely crucial that you’re clear about this.
 You need to know exactly what problems you solve for your buyer, so you can offer a clear path to success.
 This is the climax.